50+ Must-See London Attractions

 Victoria and Albert Museum

 Named after Queen Victoria and Prince Albert, the V&A wears the crown as the world’s largest museum of decorative arts and design.
 Its priceless collection includes sculptures, paintings, ceramics, fashion, drawings, and books from ancient times to present day.
 Like most of London’s museums, admission to the Victoria and Albert is free.

-Scraping the sky at 306 metres, western Europe’s tallest building boasts a high-end hotel, restaurants and bars and London’s highest viewing platform—an unobstructed 360-degree view stretching up to 64 kilometres away.
+Scraping the sky at 306 metres, western Europe’s tallest building boasts a high-end hotel, restaurants and bars and London’s highest viewing platform—an unobstructed 360-degree view stretching as far as 64 kilometres.

 Fans of Sherlock Holmes have already deduced why London’s so special.
 Make the pilgrimage to the Sherlock Holmes Museum at 221b Baker Street (yes, it really exists!), or follow the path of the BBC’s latest version of the legendary detective with stops at St. Bart’s Hospital, Speedy’s Restaurant on North Gower Street, or Leinster Gardens.

 More than 10,000 actors have tread the boards at the National Theatre including Benedict Cumberbatch, Judi Dench, Laurence Olivier and Maggie Smith.
+(If you’re a fan of Smith, you’ll love this collection of Downton Abbey quotes.)
 See a play, indulge in one of the theatre’s delicious restaurants, or treat yourself to a backstage tour.

 The official London residence of Britain’s sovereigns since 1837, Buckingham Palace boasts a priceless art collection and 775 rooms—78 of which are bathrooms.
 Want to know if The Queen’s home?
 Check out the flag above the Palace: When the Royal Standard is flying, she’s there.

 Check out more official residences of the British royal family.